 Lost Property at Barcelona Airport deal with objects that you have lost whilst at the airport, rather than luggage that may have been lost during transit.
 The lost property department is not simply a desk within Barcelona Airport itself; it is located in a separate and secure building.
 To enter the lost property department it is necessary to provide proof of identification.

 This page covers the location of lost property, the opening hours, the languages spoken by staff in lost property, contact details and the process required to retrieve your lost property.

 If you are still at Barcelona Airport it is best to go to the Lost Property department in 'Bloque Tecnico' (see below for where this is located).
 The person at the gate will ask why you wish to enter the building.
 They may not speak English so it is best to state 'objetos perdidos'.
-You will be asked to describe your lost object (see below for the hours when there are multi-lingual staff at lost property) and will only be allowed into the building if they have found your lost object and that you have proof of identification (passport or NIE certificate).
+You will be asked to describe your lost object (see below for the hours when there are multilingual staff at the lost property) and will only be allowed into the building if they have found your lost object and that you have proof of identification (passport or NIE certificate).

 If you have already left the airport, you will need to telephone the number below.
-Describe what you have lost and they will check whether they have it.
-If they find your object you will be given a reference number.
-When you go to pick up your item you should bring this reference number, along with personal identification (passport or NIE certificate).
+Describe what you have lost, and they will check whether they have it.
+If they find your object, you will be given a reference number.
+When you go to pick up your item, you should bring this reference number, along with personal identification (passport or NIE certificate).
 You will need to pick up your object form 'Bloque Técnico' (see below for directions).
 If you are no longer in Barcelona you can send somebody else to pick up your item for you (see below for how to do this).